paramshah07/EasyInvest/README.md

 -------------

-## Stage One - Grandma & Grandpa's Inputs: Investment and Risk Profile
+## Stage One - EasyInvest's Inputs: Investment and Risk Profile

  To enable the allocationn of a personalised ETF, user inputs were created using widgets to allow for the selection of data and answering of specific fields.